michelevalsecchi/MINETEP/README.md

                   [-it IT] [-step STEP] [-scell SCELL]

 optional arguments:
-  -h, --help            show this help message and exit --path PATH           path to directory to save structure files to or load
+  -h, --help            show this help message and exit.
+  --path PATH           path to directory to save structure files to or load
                         input files from; default: current directory.
 For optimisation or stability testing, or extraction of thermodynamic data, specify path to input file (including the filename).
   -n N                  number of atoms; only required for structure
-                        generation
+                        generation.
-  --mode MODE		s for structure generation, o for optimization --structure STRUCTURE
+  --structure STRUCTURE
                         specify Bravais lattice to be generated; default triclinic,'t' tetragonal, 'o' orthorhombic, 'c' cubic.